Track everything you do in life with these 7 apps

 For the serious movie-watcher, Letterboxd lets you track films you’ve seen, keep tabs on films you want to see in the future, and share your picks with other people.
 The interface is tidy and intuitive, and you can dig into a wealth of information about each of your picks.

-Marking films on your radar or that you’ve watched already is simple, and if you feel like it, you can leave a star rating and a review.
+Marking films on your radar or that you’ve already watched is simple, and you can leave a star rating and a review if you feel like it.
 You can also create custom lists, such as your favorite horror films, or the best Wes Anderson movies, and mark which ones you like best.

 Track habits with Streaks